lgw2/lgw2.github.io/_teaching/csci132-fall-2022/quizzes/quiz2.md

 Quizzes will be on Brightspace and can be done on your own time.
-You can also come to the lecture classroom during the day of the quiz and take the quiz there so that you can get immediate help from a TA if a question is unclear or you have any technical difficulties.
+You can also come to the lecture classroom during the day of the quiz and take the quiz there so that you can get immediate help from a TA or the instructor if a question is unclear or you have any technical difficulties.

 The second quiz